Ficool

 "Now she thinks we're both unprecedented prodigies."

-"And aren't we technically?"
+"And aren't we, technically?"
 Daiki asked with a subtle touch of irony that only appeared when talking to his brother.
-"You used to pass out with just three consecutive spells at first.
-Now you can cast over thirty in a row without tiring."
+"You used to faint with just three consecutive spells at the beginning.
+Now you can cast more than thirty in a row without fatigue."
 He paused.
-"Though I must admit you've already far surpassed me in total mana capacity.
-Your reserves are considerably larger than mine."
+"Although I must admit you have surpassed me by far in total mana capacity.
+Your reserve is considerably larger than mine."

-In the darkness, Rudeus smiled with genuine pride at his older brother's words of recognition.
+In the dark, Rudeus smiled with genuine pride at his older brother's words of recognition.

 Silence settled between them for a moment, comfortable and familiar.

-"Brother."
-Daiki finally said.
+"Rudy" Daiki said finally.
 "Roxy is genuinely a good teacher.
-She has real combat experience, practical applied knowledge, not just theory from books."
+She has real combat experience, practical applied knowledge, not just book theory."

 "I know."
 Rudeus nodded.
-"I'm going to learn so much from her.
-More than I could ever learn from books alone."
+"I'm going to learn a lot from her.
+More than I could ever learn just from books."

 "I will too.
-Her methodical approach complements my learning style well."
+Her methodological approach complements my learning style well."

 "But..."
 Rudeus hesitated for an instant.
 "Be careful, brother.
-Don't reveal too much all at once.
-You already showed incantation-less magic on the first day.
-If you show progress too quickly or abilities too advanced..."
+Don't reveal too much at once.
+You already showed voiceless magic on the first day.
+If you show progress too quickly or skills that are too advanced..."

 "Too late for that warning."
 Daiki sighed.
-"I showed her I learned healing magic... also without incantation.
+"I showed her that I learned healing magic... also without an incantation.
 On the first day."

-"WHAT?!"
-Rudeus sat up abruptly in his bed, turning to look toward where he knew his brother was.
+"WHAT!?"
+Rudeus sat up abruptly in his bed, turning to look toward where he knew his brother lay.
 "I told you to be careful about revealing too much!"

 "I got too excited...
-I wanted to demonstrate that I'd understood the fundamental concept."
+I wanted to demonstrate that I had understood the fundamental concept."

-"That's VERY suspicious!"
+"That is VERY suspicious!"
 Rudeus scolded him in a low voice.
-"Incantation-less healing magic after just one day!
-What were you thinking?!"
+"Voiceless healing magic after a single day!
+What were you thinking?"

-Rudeus let out a long sigh, falling back onto his bed.
+Rudeus let out a long sigh, dropping back onto his bed.

 "It's done now.
 We can't go back.
 Just... try not to show any more 'miracles' for a while."